 The bias of history

-Anyway The serious business of London was a distinctly north-bank affair – and as the cities of London and Westminster grew gradually through the sixteenth and seventeenth centuries, they did so north of the river.
-While tracts of land in Belgravia and Kensington were being built on the 1800s, places like Clapham and Stockwell were still diddy little villages.
+The serious business of London was a distinctly north-bank affair – and as the cities of London and Westminster grew gradually through the 16th and 17th centuries, they did so north of the river.
+While tracts of land in Belgravia and Kensington were being built in the 1800s, places like Clapham and Stockwell were still diddy little villages.

 There’s also a natural problem with south London.